 I have a personal story.
-My last company I worked at for almost 10 years.
+In 2000 I started my first HR job and worked there for 10 years.
 For the record this company was extremely good to me.
+They gave me my first shot in the profession as an HR administrative assistant.
+When I left I was the HR Director.
 Some would say my time there was career defining.
 I was given opportunities to learn, to fail, and to achieve.
 I made lasting friends, had mentors at all levels, and frankly, a damn good time.
-However when I quit, all went radio silent.
+However, when I quit, all went radio silent.
 I’ll never forget my last day.
 After a robust career full of energy and achievement, I left with a whimper.
 Really no goodbyes, no group hug.
 I just, kinda left.
 That has always stuck with me for better or for worse.

 Although I think there was some frustration in my leaving, I know those weren’t the primary factors of the silence.
 Mainly, I think fellow employees had to focus energy elsewhere.
 Perhaps their priority was figuring how to disseminate my work, perhaps some moved on since I wasn’t part of the team, or some may have been just straight up too busy to remember I was leaving.

 But the goodbye wasn’t satisfying.
 And impacted me.
 I’ve seen this same pattern in other companies, usually perpetrated by great people who just forget.

 I don’t know how to solve this, but some food for thought:

 - Perhaps HR Tech startups need to think outside of “acquisition” technology and focus on disrupting other HR pain points.